Dameo: History

-Dameo has its origins in Christian Freeling's 1988 game Bushka, inspired by the traditional Madagascar game Fanorona.
-Freeling describes his first experience with Fanorona as a "shock", and he felt the game to be very volatile on the whole.
+Dameo has its origins in Christian Freeling's 1988 game Bushka, itself inspired by the traditional Madagascar game Fanorona.
+Freeling felt the game to be very volatile on the whole.
 Fanorona's capture methods of approach and withdrawal, however, struck him as being unique among Alquerque derived games, which generally feature capture by jumping over pieces.
 While capture by withdrawal seemed uninviting, capture by approach left an impression on him and he began thinking of ways to incorporate it into a draughts framework.
 At first the translation was straightforward, and Bushka was essentially International draughts with a 9×11 board size and capture by approach or "contact".
 Freeling found this to be functional, but uninspiring due to the need for connected vacant squares to achieve more complicated multicapture moves.

 He returned to Fanorona which allows a single man to capture whole lines of men by its capture method rather than just a single man.
 This allows a player to "...carve deeper into an opponent's position..." and achieve similar capturing power to multicapture moves in draughts, but it didn't sit right with Freeling due to the oddity of "...one man axing a whole phalanx."
 He let the idea sit for awhile before coming up with the concept of linear movement and capture, where whole lines of two or more men move and capture together as a phalanx.
 He says that, in retrospect, it was an obvious choice to " ...let the capture of a line of men be by a line of men."
 This development largely led to the completion of Bushka as it stands today lacking only the later reversion to the 10×10 board and a starting count of 15 men.